FocaAI/FocaAI-chrome-extension/README.md

 Background, content scripts, options, and popup entry points exist in the **src/entries** directory.

 > [!TIP]
-> You can find information about how those files are used into in the [Developer chrome documentation](https://developer.chrome.com/docs/extensions/get-started?hl=pt-br).
+> You can find information about how those files are used in the [Developer chrome documentation](https://developer.chrome.com/docs/extensions/get-started?hl=pt-br).

 ##### Content scripts